A step by step guide to choosing the best Galapagos cruise

 What is the cheapest month to go on a cruise?

-This is very difficult to answer as the Galapagos are a year round destination and there is not a cheaper month.
-However I can assure that around Christmas and Easter that’s when it gets more expensive and crowded.
-So I would suggest avoid those months.
+This is very difficult to answer as the Galapagos are a year-round destination and there is no cheaper month.
+However, I can assure that around Christmas and Easter, that’s when it gets more expensive and crowded.
+So I would suggest avoiding those months.

 It is indeed because on a cruise you get to visit places that you can’t reach otherwise.
-However, it all depends on the way you like to travel.
-In this detailed post on the difference between a DIY trip or a cruise in the Galapagos islands, I explain the pros and cons of both ways of traveling to the Galapagos Islands.
+However, it all depends on how you prefer to travel.
+In this detailed post on the difference between a DIY trip or a cruise in the Galapagos Islands, I explain the pros and cons of both ways of traveling to the Galapagos Islands.

 Which cruise line is the cheapest?

-It really depends on how many days you want to be on a cruise, but among the cruise, I have checked out the cheapest is the Golondrina.
+It really depends on how many days you want to be on a cruise, but among the cruises, I have checked out that the cheapest is the Golondrina.

 What cruise lines go to the Galapagos Islands?

-There are many different cruises but not commercial ones.
-The Galapagos islands’ cruises don’t belong to the big international cruise groups.
+There are many different cruises, but none of them are commercial.
+The Galapagos Islands’ cruises don’t belong to the big international cruise groups.
 On this site, you can find pretty much the most popular cruises in the Galapagos.

 How long is the boat ride from Ecuador to Galapagos?

 There is no boat transportation from the Ecuador mainland to the Galapagos Islands.
-You will need to fly from either Quito or Guayaquil to Baltra or San Cristobal island if you want to get to the Galapagos and from there you will board on your Galapagos Crise.
+You will need to fly from either Quito or Guayaquil to Baltra or San Cristobal island if you want to get to the Galapagos, and from there you will board your Galapagos Cruise.

 How much does a Galapagos cruise cost?

-It varies for length of trip and standard level of the boat, and itinerary.
+It varies for the length of the trip, the standard level of the boat, and the itinerary.
 Prices for a Cruise to the Galapagos Islands range from $ 200 to $ 1200 per day.

 How much does it cost to fly to the Galapagos Islands?

-To fly from the Galapagos Islands can be either from Quito or Guayaquil and the return flight would range from 450 to 500 USD depending on how much in advance you book it and what season.
-Here below the two airlines that are now operating to the Galapagos Islands.
+Flying from the Galapagos Islands can be either from Quito or Guayaquil, and the return flight would range from 450 to 500 USD, depending on how much in advance you book it and what season.
+Below are the two airlines that are now operating to the Galapagos Islands.

-I hope that this post was useful and know you have a better idea on how to select your Galapagos Islands cruise.
-If you have any specific question, please let me know.
+I hope that this post was useful, and I know you have a better idea of how to select your Galapagos Islands cruise.
+If you have any specific questions, please let me know.
 I will be extremely happy to help out!